DanielFaulkner/CodingTutorials/OSDevelopment/6FAT12tut.md

 the values in variables.
 Variables make it easier to read and understand and allows changes to be made easier.
 Hence the reasons I recommend using them regularly.
 But it does use up disk space!
-* The root directory size can be calculated by values within the FAT table, the values used for this calculation would be: Number of Root Entries, Bytes per entry and Bytes per sector.
+- The root directory size can be calculated by values within the FAT table, the values used for this calculation would be: Number of Root Entries, Bytes per entry and Bytes per sector.
 The formula is: (NumOfRootEntries * BytesPerEntry) / BytesPerSector In words: Times Number of root enters by the bytes per entry, then divide that value by bytes per sector.
 (Ignore any remainder, that is used later)
-* The root directory start location is calculated using values within the FAT table also, the values used are: Number of reserved sectors, Total FATs and Sectors per FAT.
+- The root directory start location is calculated using values within the FAT table also, the values used are: Number of reserved sectors, Total FATs and Sectors per FAT.
 The formula is simply: NumReservedSectors + (TotalFATs * SectorsPerFAT) (TotalFATs * SectorsPerFAT) equals the total number of FAT sectors.
-* The data start location can be (yet again) calculated by values within the FAT table (by now you should be relising how much easier it is to refer to the values by name than position).
+- The data start location can be (yet again) calculated by values within the FAT table (by now you should be relising how much easier it is to refer to the values by name than position).
 The values used are: Reserved sectors, Total FATs, Sectors per FAT Also the value of Root size aquired from an earlier calculation is needed.
 The formula is: Reserved sectors + (Total FATs * Sectors per FAT) + Root size (Total FATs * Sectors per FAT) is equal to The total number of FAT sectors.

-Loading the root directory:
+## Loading the root directory
 The next stage is to load the root directory into memory.
 I assume that you know about loading sectors and LBA to CHS addressing from earlier documents I've written so I'll skip the details.
 The values to input are simply to start loading from "RootStart" calculated in the earlier step